-10 Steps to a Winning DigiSites Entry
+10 Steps to a Winning DigiSites Entry in 2012

-Complete the 10 steps below and you WILL have a great site to enter into the 2011 competition.
-Be sure to follow the links to detailed information to help you with each step.
+Complete the 10 steps below and you WILL have a great site to enter into the 2012 competition.

-- 1. Make the Judges Happy: Know the Rubric - 2.
-Build a Strong Foundation with Content Development - 3.
-PRESENT Your Content Development Ideas and REVISE - 4.
+- 1. Make the Judges Happy: Know the Rubric Know the Rules - 2.
+Build a Strong Foundation with Preplanning and Content Development - 3.
+PRESENT Your Plan/Content Development Ideas and REVISE based on comments - 4.
 Write 1st Drafts: Don't forget Citation, References, and Fair Use - 5.
 Create Multimedia for Maximum Content Impact - 6.
 Site Design Development - 7.
 PRESENT Site Design, Content updates, and REVISE - 8.
 The Ultimate About Us Page - 9.
 FINAL PRESENTATION of entire site - 10.
 Final Submission Form Completed, CELEBRATE!

 Step 1.
-Make the Judges Happy: Know the Rubric
+Make the Judges Happy: Know the Rubric - Know the Rules

-If you want the judges to score high on your TRIO Site, this is IMPORTANT TO KNOW:

-The purpose of DigiSites is to Teach the Reader!
+If you want the judges to score high on your DigiSites entry, this is IMPORTANT TO KNOW: The purpose of DigiSites is to "Teach the Reader"!
 Therefore:

-- the DigiSites' competition is based on planning and creating educational content FIRST, followed by - technical components and web design SECOND
+- DigiSites' is based on planning and creating educational content FIRST, and - Technical components and Web Design are SECOND

-You will do this by introducing the readers to one of several topics that is best understood through diverse or new perspectives.

-The DigiSites Topics are: 1, a real-world problem, 2. a topic of global interest, or 3. a community topic.
+You will do this by introducing the readers to a topic that is best understood through diverse or new perspectives.
+Good DigiSites topics can include but are not limited to: 1. a real-world problem, 2. a topic of global interest, or 3. a community topic.

-The Rubric is designed for you to teach the reader.
+The Rubric is designed to help you create an educational website.
 Using the DigiSites Rubric, note that: